sivani623/Gen-AI-email-reply/README.md

 Hiver-style team actually triages — `shipping_delay`, `refund_request`,
 `product_question`, `app_bug`, `complaint_escalation`, `positive_feedback`.

-I couldn't use real Hiver tickets (don't have access, and it'd be someone else's data anyway), so I wrote these with Claude's help instead of scraping somewhere — that also meant I could control for the thing that actually matters here: **every email carries ground-truth `category`/`priority` labels and a short list of `criteria`** — concrete, checkable things a *correct* reply to *that specific email* must do (e.g. *"states the 5-7 business day refund window, not something else"*, *"asks for an order number since none was given"*).
-Those criteria are what the evaluator grades against — see below.

 About a third of the emails are deliberately awkward on purpose: missing order IDs, a return outside the policy window, a duplicate charge the KB doesn't cover, a customer on their third angry email, one with literally no